Exploring the Dependence of Gas Cooling and Heating Functions on the Incident Radiation Field with Machine Learning: Conclusions and Discussion

-\begin{itemize} \item Using the same photoionization rates as \citet{gnedin_hollon12} ($j=\mathrm{LW, HI, HeI, CVI}$) our XGBoost models are able to significantly reduce the frequencies of errors $0.01 < \Delta \log \mathcal{F} < 2$, as well as the mean squared error at all 5 fixed metallicities, as can be seen in the comparison between solid and dashed lines in Fig.~\ref{fig:fixed_Z_cdfs}. \item Using a PCA analysis, we identified 21 particularly significant scaled photoionization rates (see Fig.~\ref{fig:eig_sum}). \item For models trained using these 21 rates, we identified the most important features using SHAP values (see Fig.~\ref{fig:shap_bar_plot}).
-Many rates have consistently high importance for both cooling and heating across all five metallicity valuues, especially $\mathrm{MgII, CI, HI,}$ and $\mathrm{HeI}$.
+\begin{itemize} \item Using the same photoionization rates as \citet{gnedin_hollon12} ($j=\mathrm{LW, HI, HeI, CVI}$) our XGBoost models are able to significantly reduce the frequencies of errors $0.01 < \Delta \log \mathcal{F} < 2$, as well as the mean squared error, at all 5 fixed metallicities.
+This can be seen in the comparison between solid and dashed thick lines in Fig.~\ref{fig:fixed_Z_cdfs} and Fig.~\ref{fig:all_z_fixed_z_cdfs}. \item Using an eigenvalue and eigenvector analysis of the correlation matrix of scaled photoionization rates, we identified 21 particularly significant scaled photoionization rates (see Fig.~\ref{fig:eig_sum}). \item For models trained using these 21 rates, we identified the most important features using SHAP values (see Fig.~\ref{fig:shap_bar_plot}).
+Many rates have consistently high importance for both cooling and heating across all five metallicity values, especially $\mathrm{MgII, CI, HI,}$ and $\mathrm{HeI}$.
 The rate $\mathrm{CaXX}$ has high importance for the heating function, but not cooling.
-The rate $\mathrm{CVI}$ has low importance at low metallicities, but emerges as one of the more important rates for the highest metallicity $Z/Z_\odot = 3$ for both the cooling and heating functions. \item The shape of the cumulative error distribution functions for various fixed Z models (see the dashed, dotted, and dot-dashed lines in Fig.~\ref{fig:fixed_Z_cdfs}) cannot be adequately described by a single parameter.
+The rate $\mathrm{CVI}$ has low importance at low metallicities, but emerges as one of the more important rates for the highest metallicity $Z/Z_\odot = 3$ for both the cooling and heating functions.
+We expect trends in mean SHAP values with metallicity to be robust for the metallicity range we sample, $0 \leq Z/Z_\odot \leq 3$.
+Higher mean SHAP values for a given rate signifies that the wavelengths sampled by that photoionization rate affect cooling or heating more strongly at that metallicity. \item The shape of the cumulative error distribution functions for various fixed Z models (see the dashed, dotted, and dot-dashed lines in Fig.~\ref{fig:fixed_Z_cdfs}) cannot be adequately described by a single parameter.
 While the MSE (see the corresponding values in Table~\ref{tab:CF_MSE_fixed_Z} and Table~\ref{tab:HF_MSE_fixed_Z}) describes the overall normalization of these curves, they also can differ in overall shape, particularly in how steeply the cumulative error distribution function falls off at high errors.
 This generally prevents determination of a single clearly `best-performing' model. \item Using the same scaled rates as \citet{gnedin_hollon12}, we are able to reduce the frequency of the largest errors $\log\mathcal{F} \geq 1$ for cooling or heating individually.
 We were able to achieve further reduction with other rate sets suggested by a combination of SHAP values and physical heuristics, such as $\{\mathrm{CaXX, HI, CVI}\}$ (see Fig.~\ref{fig:eval_data_cdfs}). \end{itemize}

 The reduction in the frequency of cooling or heating function errors $\Delta \log \mathcal{F} \geq 1$ that we achieve at arbitrary metallicity (see Fig.~\ref{fig:eval_data_cdfs} and Table~\ref{tab:mse_off_grid}) is much more modest than that seen for our individual fixed metallicity XGBoost models (see Fig.~\ref{fig:fixed_Z_cdfs}, Table~\ref{tab:CF_MSE_fixed_Z}, and Table~\ref{tab:HF_MSE_fixed_Z}).
 This is likely due to the small number of samples we have to perform a fit in metallicity (the five $Z/Z_\odot$ values in Table~\ref{tab:training_data}).